-We are currently in the process of reviewing the content of our curriculum to ensure there is a much greater emphasis on the ‘powerful knowledge’ that children need in order to not only truly understand concepts, but also to enable them to apply the knowledge, offer informed explanations, make links and spot patterns.
+We constantly review the content of our curriculum to ensure there is a much greater emphasis on the ‘powerful knowledge’ that children need in order to not only truly understand concepts, but also to enable them to apply the knowledge, offer informed explanations, make links and spot patterns.
 Crucially, it will also provide them with the essential foundations for the next part of their educational journey and beyond.

 Whilst we continue to use the National Curriculum as our framework, we will not limit our curriculum content to the knowledge, skills and concepts covered within it.
 Rather, to ensure every pupil understands there is no limit to their potential, we are raising our expectations by increasing the depth and breadth of children’s understanding.

 We are looking at each subject and identifying the essential knowledge that we feel is the children’s entitlement – and then deciding how best to teach it.
 We aim to expose the children to content, which is deeper and more sophisticated than we have taught before.